Dow, DuPont merger wins US antitrust approval with conditions

 According to the filing in U.S. District Court for the District of Columbia, the assets to be sold include DuPont's Finesse herbicide for winter wheat and Rynaxypyr insecticides, which the Justice Department said had U.S. annual sales of more than US$100 million.

-DuPont will also sell its U.S. acid copolymers and ionomers business.
+In addition, Dow will sell its U.S. acid copolymers and ionomers business.
 The products are used to make food packaging and other goods.

+The president of the National Farmers Union, Roger Johnson called the antitrust approval "deeply disappointing."

+"Clearly, the Trump administration is content allowing our country’s consolidation complex to continue," Johnson said in a statement.
+"The combination of Dow and DuPont, coupled with other pending mergers, ... drives up costs for farmers’ inputs, and it reduces the incentive for the remaining agricultural input giants to compete."

 The Justice Department and Federal Trade Commission, which share the work of antitrust enforcement, have reviewed or are reviewing no fewer than four deals involving corporate titans that supply U.S. farmers.